andrewzpu/cse15l-lab-reports/week1report.md

 ## Terminal Commands

-5. There are many commands you can run in Git Bash Here are some of the most important commands for navigating your files:
+5. There are many commands you can run in Git Bash Here are some of the most important commands for navigating your files (don't include brackets):
 ```
 cd [insert directory]                 #change directory
 ls                                    #list files